-BDLIA is pleased that there are 11 Healthy Lakes Projects on Beaver Dam Lake and we received 2 more applications for 2018.
+BDLIA is pleased that there are several Healthy Lakes Projects on Beaver Dam Lake that have been funded over the past few years.

-If you are interested in filing a grant application for 2019, please contact us.
-The deadline for filing with BDLIA will be in January 2019.
+If you are interested in filing a grant application for the following year, please contact us.
+The deadline for filing with BDLIA will be September 1st for the following year.

 Dredging by Lakeshore Property Owners